baychub/cb-gsg/Getting-Started.md

 ```
 Full documentation of the MQTT topics and data definitions can be found in the *[Intel® RSP Controller - Edge Computer Software Application Programming Interface (API)](https://github.com/intel/rsp-sw-toolkit-gw/blob/master/docs/Intel-RSP-Controller-App_API_Guide.pdf)* guide, chapters 2 and 3.

-## Configuring RSP Controller for your Use Case
+## Configuring RSP Controller for Your Use Case
 Between MQTT topics and the demonstration web admin portal, there are several ways to configure your sensors and RSP implementation for scale deployments.
 This section will show one example, and there are others in the Next Steps section.

 ### Assign a personality to a sensor